Corn with Spinach and Cheese

 [1] The olive oil protects the butter, which has a lower smoking point, from burning when we turn the heat high.

-[2] I boiled double the quantity actually, and kept aside half for spinach raita.
+[2] You could double the quantity of spinach to start with, and keep aside half for other spinach recipes such as spinach raita.

 2 Responses to “Corn with Spinach and Cheese”